 But I don’t know where you shop, where your local banks are, or what airlines you prefer, so I’ve pulled together a list of the best MasterCards for nearly everyone.
 Check out my top picks for rewards, balance transfers, low APR, and more — and then see if a new MasterCard is in your future.

 The Simple Dollar’s Top Picks for the Best MasterCard Credit Cards

-- Barclaycard Arrival Plus® World Elite Mastercard® – Best for Travel Rewards
+- Barclaycard Arrival Plus® World Elite Mastercard® (currently unavailable) – Best for Travel Rewards

 - Citi® Double Cash Card and Barclaycard CashForward™ World Mastercard® (currently unavailable) – Best for Cash Back Rewards

 - Citi® Diamond Preferred® Card – Best to Transfer a Balance

 - Barclaycard Ring™ Mastercard® – Low APR

 - Capital One® Secured MasterCard® – Best for Rebuilding Credit